CaenJones/ChromeSEC/README.md

 In Google Admin, you can go to **Menu > Devices > Chrome > Settings** and just add **chrome://flags** to the disabled features list.
 Users will then be unable to access the application.

 ## Securing Device Recovery Screens
-Although developer mode will not be enabled by default on enterprise devices, the recovery screen can still be accessed using keyboard shortcuts.
-Due to an oversight, attempting to enable developer mode on enterprise machines would result in an automatic powerwash, even if this action is prohibited by device policy.
-This mistake could lead to serious problems and may even result in the device being removed from enterprise enrollment.
+Although developer mode will not be disabled by default on enterprise devices, the recovery screen can still be accessed using keyboard shortcuts.
+Due to an oversight, attempting to enable developer mode on enterprise machines would result in an automatic powerwash, even if this is prohibited by device policy.
+This mistake could lead to serious problems and may even result in the device being removed from enterprise enrollment due to a glitch on the signin menu.

-While it is not possible to directly disable the recovery menu, admins can enable an option called **Forced Re-enrollment**, making it impossible to tamper with the device after the powerwash.
+While it is not possible to directly disable the recovery menu, admins can enable an option called **Forced Re-enrollment**, making it impossible to unenroll with the device after a powerwash.
 You can enable this by going to **Devices > Chrome > Settings > Device Settings > Enrollment and Access**.
 Then navigate down to **Forced re-enrollment** and check **Force device to automatically re-enroll after wiping**.

 ## Enabling Verified Mode
-To provide extra protection against developer mode, admins can enable Verified Boot Mode.
-This blocks developer mode and prevents system startup unless recovered.
-This would also help prevent policy circumvention and tampering with OS internals.
+To provide extra protection against developer mode and firmware-level modification, admins can enable Verified Boot Mode.
+This blocks developer mode and prevents system startup unless recovered with a signed ChromeOS image.

 Admins can go to **Devices > Chrome > Settings > Device** in the admin console and select the option for **requiring verified mode boot for Verified Access**.

 # Setting Up Managed Extensions
-Chrome extensions offer a wide range of functions like drive integrations, testing tools, and web filtering.
-However, unauthorized extensions in the webstore and from 3rd party sources can also pose security risks, and privacy concerns, and can cause issues in device policy.
-Because of this, administrators should create restrictions on extension access and usage to prevent these risks.
+Chrome extensions allow for new functionality on Chromebooks such as drive integrations, testing tools, and web filtering.
+However, unauthorized extensions in the webstore and from 3rd party sources can also pose security risks, privacy concerns, and can cause issues in device policy.
+Because of this, administrators should create restrictions on extension access and usage.

 ## Blocking Extension Installations
 Allowing extensions from the Chrome Web Store could pose a security threat and damage workplace integrity, as most offices do not have antivirus for Chrome devices.
 Because of this, it is generally best to lock extension access to a pre-approved list to limit risks.